grafana/metrictank/devdocs/render-request-handling.md

 * Proxy to Graphite if request could not be parsed

 * `expr.NewPlan` sets up the needed processing functions, their arguments (validates input to match the signature) and lets function adjust the context as it flows between the processing steps
-   note: context holds from/to timestamp (may change across processing pipeline, e.g. to handle movingAverage queries) and consolidateBy setting, see NOTES in expr directory. this. future version: allow functions to mark safe to pre-aggregate using consolidateBy or not
+   note: context holds from/to timestamp (may change across processing pipeline, e.g. to handle movingAverage queries) and consolidateBy setting, see [./expr.md](expr.md) this. future version: allow functions to mark safe to pre-aggregate using consolidateBy or not
 * handle cases like when we need graphite proxying (if we don't support needed functions, etc)
 * `executePlan`: